Chapter 9:

 Severance

-A shared path is a path that is intended to be used by both pedestrians, cyclists, mobility devices and wheeled recreational devices (Traffic Control Devices Rule, Part 2: Definitions).
+A shared path is a path that is intended to be used by pedestrians, people cycling, people using mobility devices and wheeled recreational devices (Traffic Control Devices Rule, Part 2: Definitions).
 A shared path may become a 'multi-use path' if it includes additional users, for example horse riders.

 Shared zone